theturboturnip/theturboturnip.github.io/_includes/cv/current.md

 Summers of 2019 & 2021

-Simulated impact of non-volatile memory and DVM operations in gem5 (C++, 'Ruby' DSL).
+Simulated impact of non-volatile memory and DVM operations in gem5 using C++ and the 'Ruby' DSL.

 * Added DVM operations to existing gem5 CHI protocol model